synthbot-anon/synthanim/README.md

 - autoanimate, which automates Adobe Animate for complex batch processing. autoanimate requires a modded version of Adobe Animate, which is not provided with this repository.
 - animate-scripts, which includes JSFL scripts used by autoanimate.

+## xflsvg
+Example usage:

+    xfl = XflReader('/path/to/file.xfl')
+    timeline = xfl.get_timeline('Scene 1')
+    for i, frame in enumerate(timeline):
+        with SvgRenderer() as renderer:
+            frame.render()
+        svg = renderer.compile(xfl.width, xfl.height)
+        with open(f'frame{i}.svg', 'w') as outfile:
+            svg.write(outfile, encoding='unicode')

+The XFLReader class provide is a visitor interface for rendering.
+Renderers must subclass the XFLReader class and implement the relevant methods.
+A complete renderer should implement EITHER:

+    render_shape - Render an SVG shape
+    push_transform, pop_transform - Start and end position and color transformations push_mask, pop_mask - Start and end mask definitions
+    push_masked_render, pop_masked_render - Start/end renders with the last mask

+OR

+    on_frame_rendered - Should handle Frame, ShapeFrame, and MaskedFrame

+The first set of methods are better for actual rendering since they convert the XFL file into a sequence of instructions.
+The second method is better for transforming the data into a new tree-structured format.

 ## autoanimate
 ~~~
 setup